Dual booting NixOS and Windows 10 - A step by step guide

 - Make vgnixos-nixos an ext4 filesystem:

-and make note of it!
-(Here it’s important that you node the UUID of the “crypto_LUKS” disk.
+lsblk -fand make note of it!
+(Here it’s important that you note the UUID of the “crypto_LUKS” disk.
 You will need to tell NixOS to use that disk by specifying the UUID later.)

 - Make vgnixos-nixos an ext4 filesystem: